 Unlike Western weddings, wearing black is perfectly acceptable and often elegant for Nikah guests.
 However, pure white should typically be avoided as it’s often reserved for the bride in many cultures.
 Additionally, red may be the bride’s color of choice in certain South Asian traditions.

 Rich jewel tones and metallics are excellent choices for Muslim wedding receptions, which tend to embrace vibrant colors and luxurious details.
-Gold, silver, emerald green, royal blue, and deep purple all make stunning choices that align with the celebratory atmosphere of these festivities.
+Gold, silver, emerald green, royal blue, and deep purple all make stunning choices, aligning with the celebratory atmosphere of these festivities.

 Women’s Attire for Nikahs